Strombolicchio: Flora and fauna

 Strombolicchio hosts some rare species of flora and fauna and has been declared a natural reserve, with severe restrictions on access.
-Bassia saxicola, for example, an endangered flower at risk of extinction, is otherwise present in only a few hundred specimens on the island of Capri.
+Eokochia saxicola, for example, an endangered flower at risk of extinction, is otherwise present in only a few hundred specimens on the island of Capri.
 Podarcis raffonei, a rare lizard classified as at critical risk of extinction, is found at only three other locations, all of which are in the Aeolian Islands: a small islet off the coast of the nearby island of Salina, another islet off the coast of Filicudi, and in some areas of Vulcano.

 The small islet supports a remarkably rich anthozoan (coral and sea anemone) community.
 The steep walls of Strombolicchio create distinct ecological zones with different light exposures and substrate conditions.
 The shaded northern wall hosts sciaphilic (shade-loving) species like the orange coral Astroides calycularis and the soft coral Paralcyonium elegans, while the southeastern and southwestern walls feature more photophilic (light-loving) species.
 Near smooth rock surfaces close to the water's surface, only Actinia equina can withstand the strong turbulence.
 Deeper areas host a diverse community including Telmatactis forskalii, Aiptasia mutabilis, and Cereus pedunculatus.
 Unlike other Mediterranean locations, Anemonia sulcata is relatively uncommon on Strombolicchio.
 The viviparity (live birth) observed in some Strombolicchio anthozoans, including Actinia equina mediterranea and Cereus pedunculatus, is unusual for the Mediterranean and suggests these may be isolated Atlantic populations.